azamsharpschool/SwiftDataWorkshop/README.md

 Dive deeper into SwiftData by understanding and setting up relationships between your data entities.
 Learn about dynamic queries for efficient data handling.

-## Migrations

-You will learn how to perform simple, lightweight migrations in SwiftData.
-Migrations allow you to change the structure/schema of your database.
-You are also going to get an overview of complex migrations.

 ### Testing

 Ensure the reliability of your SwiftData implementation with robust testing strategies:

 - Perform unit testing on domain logic.
-- Write end-to-end tests to validate functionality thoroughly.

 ### Integrating with iCloud